bleckers/DoMSnif/README.md

 # DoMSnif
+This repo includes all files for the DoMSnif LCD Bluetooth adapter project - https://hackaday.io/project/166220-domsnif-dot-matrix-lcd-sniffer-bluetooth-adapter

 ## CSVDecoder
 Decodes a logic analyser CSV file.
 Works directly with the Saleae Logic CSV output.
 Will need conversion from other formats.
 There is a